-According to the 2009 litter survey by Keep America Beautiful (KAB), more than 51 billion pieces of litter appear alongside American roads each year — 6,729 items per mile of roadway!
+According to a 2009 litter survey, more than 51 billion pieces of litter appear alongside American roads each year — 6,729 items per mile of roadway!

-In the 40 years between KAB’s 1969 study and the 2009 study, paper, metal, glass, and beverage container litter has decreased by 74.4%.
+In the 40 years between study in 1969 and the 2009 study, paper, metal, glass, and beverage container litter has decreased by 74.4%.
 However plastic items in the litter stream have increased over 165%.
 The most littered items in the country include tobacco products of all kinds and fast food and beverage containers.
 Unfortunately, that’s easy to see when driving around Lincoln County.

 People also litter at recreational areas, and we have a lot of those near water in Midcoast Maine.
 That means a lot of the litter on the Pemaquid Peninsula finds its way to the ocean where it is joined by marine debris from boats.
 Once there, it can entangle or be eaten by ocean creatures, sometimes killing them.
 Even when it doesn’t kill those animals, the litter they’ve eaten becomes part of the food chain — and that can mean it ends up on our forks!